unicef-polymer/etools-content-panel/README.md

 # \<etools-content-panel\>

 A simple panel with header to display a collapsible content.
-The deader can also have buttons on the right side on the title (slotted content `slot="panel-btns""`, check first usage example).
+The header can also have buttons on the right side on the title (slotted content `slot="panel-btns""`, check first usage example).

 ![alt tag](etools-content-panel-demo.png)